PayalChaudhari9/Calculator-Project/README.md

 # Calculator-Project
-A simple calculator implemented using JavaScript , HTML , CSS providing basic arithmetic operations such as addition, subtraction, multiplication, and division.
+A simple calculator implemented using JavaScript providing basic arithmetic operations such as addition, subtraction, multiplication, and division.